 Tag 2 = children

-Once you've applied these tags to your relevant entries, you can easily filter by these by just adding ?tags=adults or ?tags=children
+Once you've applied these tags to your relevant entries, you can easily filter by these by just adding:

 Tags are case sensitive, so make sure your URL reflects any capitals in the tag.

-It's best to keep your tags as simple as possible and avoid using any special characters.
+It's best to keep your tags as simple as possible and avoid using special characters.

-If your tags have spaces, like "adult classes", you will need to replace the space in the tag in the URL with a '+' like this:
+If your tags have spaces such as "adult classes", you will need to replace the space in the tag in the URL with a '+' like this: